Good Morning, Midnight (Rhys novel)

 Good Morning, Midnight is a 1939 modernist novel by the author Jean Rhys.
-Often considered a continuation of Rhys' three other early novels, Quartet (1928), After Leaving Mr. Mackenzie (1931) and Voyage in the Dark (1934), it is experimental in design and deals with a woman's feelings of vulnerability, depression, loneliness and desperation during the years between the two World Wars.
+Often considered a continuation of Rhys's three other early novels, Quartet (1928), After Leaving Mr. Mackenzie (1931) and Voyage in the Dark (1934), it is experimental in design and deals with a woman's feelings of vulnerability, depression, loneliness and desperation during the years between the two World Wars.

 The book initially sold poorly—critics thought it well written, but too depressing—and after its publication Rhys spent a decade living in obscurity.
 It was not until it was adapted by Selma Vaz Dias into a radio play, first broadcast by the BBC in 1957, that Rhys was once again put into the spotlight.

 Background

-The novel's title is derived from a poem by the American poet Emily Dickinson:
+The novel's title is derived from a poem by the American poet Emily Dickinson which is also included as an epigraph before the text opens: